waterbycounty

 What's happening with rivers in Ozark County right now?

-Ozark County's primary USGS streamgage on the Bryant Creek is currently reading 323 cubic feet per second — 60% of the long-term mean of 542.38 cfs.
+Ozark County's primary USGS streamgage on the Bryant Creek has a pipeline snapshot of 323 cubic feet per second — 60% of the long-term mean of 542.38 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Ozark County water compare to the Missouri average?